Living Sweet Moments

 As November starts rolling in, my excuses to bake have been exponentially increasing, and that gets me excited to get in the kitchen and start experimenting with new recipes and techniques.

-These buttery slow cooker dinner rolls are super easy to make and definitely addicting.
+These buttery slow cooker dinner rolls are super easy to make and addicting.
 Serve them with dinner or use them as buns for sliders.

 These buttery Slow Cooker Dinner Rolls do not require proofing and are sweet, soft and delicious.
 Perfect to serve with dinner or with jam at breakfast.